 The response is scored on an 11 point scale from Very Unlikely (0) to Very Likely (10).

-Here’s how the question typically looks in a survey.
+Here is how the “would recommend” question typically looks in a survey.

-Once you have the results of that question, you convert them into the NPS in the following way:
+Once you have the results, you convert them into the Net Promoter Score in the following way: